mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/fraud-prevention.md

 ## Credentials Rotation

-If you have any suspicions that your dashboard credentials or API key/secret were compromised, update it as soon as possible.
+If you have any suspicions that your dashboard credentials or API key/secret have been compromised, update themas soon as possible.
 You can change your password in the Dashboard [Edit profile](https://dashboard.nexmo.com/edit-profile) page and request a new API secret on the [Settings](https://dashboard.nexmo.com/settings) page.
 See also [Best Security Practices for your Vonage Account](https://help.nexmo.com/hc/en-us/articles/115014939548).

 ## Destinations Filtering

-If your business operates in certain countries, you may restrict the destination number to those countries.
-Alternatively, you may restrict an entire destination, blocking the following country numbers, which are often used for fraud activities:
+If your business only operates in certain countries, you might choose to create an "allow list" to restrict calls to those countries.
+Alternatively, you can create a "block list" that allows calls to be made anywhere except to those countries in the list.

+Some users elect to prevent calls from being placed to countries that are perceived as being high risk.
+These include:

 * Congo
 * Gambia